I beg to move,

 There will be significant agreement across the House today because we are all committed to our Armed Forces Day and to honouring the men and women of our armed forces community.
 Members of Parliament also have an important responsibility to talk up our armed forces and to highlight the many benefits of service, particularly to young people who may want to sign up.

 I want to take this opportunity to ask the Government about several issues that matter to personnel, many of which were highlighted in the armed forces continuous attitude survey published last month.
 The first is pay.
 We know that subjecting armed forces personnel to the public sector pay cap has meant that they have received a real-terms pay cut for seven years running, which goes some way to explaining why satisfaction with pay is at just 35%.
-It is also the case that the pay award has again been delayed this year.
+The pay award has again been delayed this year.
 The Armed Forces Pay Review Body has submitted its report to the Government, so I ask the Minister to update the House on the current pay round when he winds up the debate.
 I do not expect him to announce the pay award today, but can he tell personnel when they can expect to hear what the Government propose?

 Giving personnel below-inflation rises also has a knock-on effect on retention.
-The number of personnel choosing to leave the forces is at historically high levels and pay remains one of the top reasons why personnel decide to leave.
+The number of personnel choosing to leave the forces is at historically high levels and pay remains one of the top reasons personnel decide to leave.

 I have to ask the shadow Minister the same question I asked the Minister: if this is such an important issue, does she not agree that in terms of pay and conditions members of the armed forces should be allowed to be treated as employees and have a representative body to represent them with the Government?